-How to Use the Local Programs NEPA Template (LGT)
+How to Use the Local Programs NEPA Template (LPT)

-The LGT has been developed as an Adobe fillable form.
-Changes to the format or language on the forms must not be made without specific instructions/permission from the POC.
+The LPT has been developed as an Adobe fillable form.
+Changes to the format or language on the forms must not be made without specific instructions/permission from the TDOT NEPA POC.

 You will be working on the document in protected mode.
 In this mode, the user will be able to click on and fill in the shaded boxes.
-No edits, however, can be made to the fixed text or drop down text.
 For text (greyed) boxes, click on the box and fill in with project-specific information.
 There is no limit to the amount of text that can be added in a text box area.
 Spell checking is available in the text box area.